BigBalloon8/reframe/k8s_INFO.md

 ## Custom Workloads (**EXPERIMENTAL!!!**)

 This example will walk through how to implement a reframe test for a Graphcore k8s [IPU job](https://docs.graphcore.ai/projects/kubernetes-user-guide/en/1.1.0/creating-ipujob.html).
-Graphcore is a startup that have created a custom Processor designed for ML called an IPU.

 First lets define our k8s_config:
 ```yaml